shahedk/browser-api/README.md

-# Browser-Api - Headless Browser as a Web API
+# Browser-Api: A headless Browser exposed as REST API

 BrowserApi is available in docker container.
 We can also run it locally as a .NET Core web application.
 Internally, it uses [PhantomJs](https://phantomjs.org) to simulate headless browser environment.